ramblingsofadev/docs/exception-handling.md

 <h2 id="global-exception-handler">Global Exception Handler</h2>

-Sometimes, your application is going to throw an unhandled exception or shut down unexpectedly.
+At some point, your application is going to throw an unhandled exception or shut down unexpectedly.
 When this happens, it would be nice to log details about the error and present a nicely-formatted response for the user.
 Aphiria provides `GlobalExceptionHandler` to do just this.
 It can be used to render exceptions for both HTTP and console applications, and is framework-agnostic.

 Let's look at an example: